IngusK/Web-project-starter-package/README.md

 To start a development project run <pre>yarn start</pre> or <pre>yarn start:dev</pre> This will build a development bundle with hot reload etc.

 To build a production bundle run <pre>yarn start:prod</pre> This will build a production bundle which will be much smaller with all js files minified.
 Then you can use <b>main.js</b> file to upload it to your hosting.

+Launch <pre>localhost:1234/</pre> in your browser to open a project.